TheAbhi2004/TheAbhi2004/README.md

 - 👨‍💻 Passionate about solving real-world problems using data
 - 🏆 Successfully completed the *IBM Data Science Professional Certificate*
-- ✅ Certified in Python, SQL, Data Science Methodology, Visualization, Data Analysis, Machine Learning, and more
+- ✅ Certified in Python, SQL, Data Science Methodology, Visualization, Data Analysis, Machine Learning, Generative AI and many more
 - 📈 I love transforming raw data into impactful business insights
 - 💬 Ask me about Python, data analysis, ML models, or how to get started in data science